ARM-software/psa-firmware-update-spec/rfc/state-model.rst

 Firmware Components
 -------------------

 Firmware is likely to be split into logical components that apply to a single element inside a device, e.g. the main firmware, the radio module, the secure processing environment, and so on.
 Firmware components are referred to by a single numerical identifier, unique for each element in the device.
-Assigning those numbers and sharing them between the Update Client and the Update Service is not specified here and is *IMPDEF*.
+Assigning those numbers and sharing them between the Update Client and the Update Service is not specified here and is implementation-defined.
 This is most likely done at build or integration time.

 The Firmware update state model described here applies separately to the firmware store for each component.